Vital Edges for (s,t)-mincut: Efficient Algorithms, Compact Structures, and Optimal Sensitivity Oracle: Introduction

-\begin{theorem}[Mincut Cover] For any directed weighted graph $G$ on $n$ vertices with a designated source vertex $s$ and a designated sink vertex $t$, there exists a set ${\cal C}_{min}$ containing at most $n-1$ $(s,t)$-cuts such that, for any vital edge $e$ in $G$, at least one mincut for edge $e$ is present in set ${\cal C}_{min}$. \end{theorem}
+We provide an affirmative answer to all the four questions raised above.
+To arrive at our results, as one of our key technical contributions, we present a generalization of the well-known maxflow-mincut theorem \cite{ford_fulkerson_1956} (stated in Theorem \ref{thm : a special assignment of flow}), which might be of independent interest. \paragraph*{A. Mincut Cover} Our first result, in the following theorem, provides a bound on the cardinality of mincut cover for all vital edges, which answers Question \ref{question 1} in the affirmative.
+In addition, the insights used to establish this result act as the foundation for our sensitivity oracles. \begin{theorem}[Mincut Cover] For any directed weighted graph $G$ on $n$ vertices with a designated source vertex $s$ and a designated sink vertex $t$, there exists a set ${\cal C}_{min}$ containing at most $n-1$ $(s,t)$-cuts such that, for any vital edge $e$ in $G$, at least one mincut for edge $e$ is present in set ${\cal C}_{min}$. \end{theorem}

 Let $H$ be a directed path from $s$ to $t$ consisting of $n-1$ edges.
 Observe that each edge $e$ in $H$ is a vital edge and there is a unique mincut for $e$.
 Hence, the bound of $n-1$ on the cardinality of mincut cover, as mentioned in Theorem \ref{thm : n-1 cuts}, is tight.
+In addition, our bound of $n-1$ cuts also matches with the existing best-known bounds for both directed unweighted \cite{DBLP:journals/mp/PicardQ80, baswana2023minimum+} and undirected weighted graphs \cite{DBLP:journals/networks/AusielloFLR19}.